huaweicloud/terraform-provider-huaweicloud/docs/data-sources/cce_cluster.md

 The following arguments are supported:

-* `region` - (Optional, String) The region in which to obtain the cce clusters.
+* `region` - (Optional, String) The region in which to obtain the CCE clusters.
 If omitted, the provider-level region will be used.

 * `name` - (Optional, String)The Name of the cluster resource.